Girls and families are given options when participating in the Girl

 Digital Cookie: With the help of her parent/caregiver, a

 Girl Scout sets up Digital Cookie to sell online.
-Orders
+Orders open on

-opened January 3, in-person contactless deliveries will
+January 2, and in-person contactless deliveries will begin on

-to purchase and donate cookies to first responders and essential
+purchase and donate cookies to first responders and essential

 workers through our Community Cookie program through their Digital